Distance education: Open universities

 The Open University revolutionized the scope of the correspondence program and helped to create a respectable learning alternative to the traditional form of education.
 It has been at the forefront of developing new technologies to improve distance learning service as well as undertaking research in other disciplines.
 Walter Perry was appointed the OU's first vice-chancellor in January 1969, and its foundation secretary was Anastasios Christodoulou.
 The election of the new Conservative government under the leadership of Edward Heath in 1970 led to budget cuts under Chancellor of the Exchequer Iain Macleod (who had earlier called the idea of an Open University "blithering nonsense").
 However, the OU accepted its first 25,000 students in 1971, adopting a radical open admissions policy.
 At the time, the total student population of conventional universities in the United Kingdom was around 130,000.

 Athabasca University, Canada's open university, was created in 1970 and followed a similar, though independently developed, pattern.
-The Open University inspired the creation of Spain's National University of Distance Education (1972) and Germany's FernUniversität in Hagen (1974).
-There are now many similar institutions around the world, often with the name "Open University" (in English or in the local language).
+The Open University inspired the creation of Spain's National University of Distance Education (1972) and Germany's University of Hagen (1974).
+There are now many similar institutions around the world, often with the name "Open University", as in Italy (in English or in the local language).

 Most open universities use distance education technologies as delivery methods, though some require attendance at local study centers or at regional "summer schools".
 Some open universities have grown to become mega-universities.